CBD for Acne: Does it Work?

-Research evidence suggests that CBD oil may be helpful in treating acne and various other skin conditions.[ 2]
-However, because acne can be caused by a variety of triggers, the CBD’s usefulness may vary slightly for each individual.
+Research evidence supports that CBD oil may be helpful in treating acne as well as various other skin conditions.[ 2]
+However, because acne can be caused by a variety of triggers, it's usefulness may vary slightly for each individual.

 Acne occurs when excess dirt, oil, and dead skin cells clog pores.
-Overgrowth of the bacteria Cutibacterium acnes ( C. acnes) has been linked to the establishment of acne for over 100 years.
+This affects healthy cell turnover and leads to overgrowth of the bacteria Cutibacterium acnes ( C. acnes), which has been linked to the establishment of acne for over 100 years.